Brass Sink Design Ideas: Styles, Finishes & Inspiration

 Choosing a Finish

-• Satin/brushed: soft sheen, hides fingerprints better.
+• Satin / brushed — soft sheen; hides fingerprints better.

-• Aged: hand-applied patina; consistent vintage tone.
+• Aged — hand-applied patina for a consistent vintage tone.

 Popular Brass Sink Sizes & Specs